 - Be prepared (you will hear this over and over again, but it’s good advice 😉 so listen!)

 Self Taping is becoming increasing popular in the industry.
-Simply, it is where you do a screen test (audition to camera) in your own time and ideally with your own equipment.
+Simply, it is where you do a screen test (audition to camera) in your own time and ideally with your own equipment, at home or at a studio.
 It’s become it’s own style of audition and should be looked at from a different angle.
 You are creating a piece of work.
 An idea.
 A conversation.
 A moment.

 Three basics self taping tips: